WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 The Chemistry Is By Textiles
 The Psychology Is Above Renewable Energy
 And It Seems To Be Alphabetical Within The Subject?
-I Got To My Class And There Already [[Skull/Concentrated Brain/Random Facts/People/People\|People]] There
+I Got To My Class And There Already [[Skull/Concentrated Brain/Random Facts/People/People\|People]] There (ETA: Not My People Other People)

 First Time Ive Touched My Phone For An Hour Or Two
 Im Becoming More Familiar With The Back Of My Eyelids Than The Contents Of My Imagination